Particl-Community/academy/intro/intro_marketplace_brief_overview.rst

 Payment Processing
 ------------------

-To benefit from near-free, near-instant currency transactions that cannot be held up, blocked, reversed, or delayed by anyone, you transact on :term:`Particl Marketplace` using digital currencies.
-They are commonly called :term:`cryptocurrencies <Cryptocurrency>`.
+To benefit from near-free, near-instant currency transactions that cannot be held up, blocked, reversed, or delayed by anyone, you transact on :term:`Particl Marketplace` using digital currencies commonly called :term:`cryptocurrencies <Cryptocurrency>`.

 You can use an ever-growing list of digital currencies to make payments on :term:`Particl Marketplace`.
-However, the final settlement of any payment is always made in “PART”, Particl’s own :term:`cryptocurrency <Cryptocurrency>`.
+However, the :ref:`final settlement <Marketplace Payments and Settlements>` of any payment is always made in :doc:`PART <../in-depth/indepth_part_coin>`, Particl’s own :term:`cryptocurrency <Cryptocurrency>`.

 .. note::